apache/incubator-stormcrawler/external/solr/archetype/src/main/resources/archetype-resources/README.md

 ### Flux topologies

 - `injection.flux`: Topology that reads URLs from the _seeds.txt_ file and populates the `status` collection.
-- `crawler.flux`: Basic topology that uses a `SolrSpout` as source and indexes pages into the `docs` collection.
+- `crawler.flux`: Basic topology that uses a `SolrSpout` as source and indexes parsed content into the `docs` collection.

 ### Solr configuration file `solr-conf.yaml`